- Mental Health & Wellbeing Strategy

 Host an R U OK?
 Day staff team event

-Register for an R U OK?
-Day staff morning tea pack for 13 September!
+Register an R U OK?
+Day staff morning tea pack on the National R U OK?
+Day, 12 September!

 RU OK?
-Day Staff Packs will be provided to the first 10 teams per campus, to register their morning/afternoon tea event.
-To register for a pack, please email Jonathan Lee by 30 August.
-Please use the subject heading R U OK?
-Staff Pack.
+Day Staff Packs will be provided to the first 10 teams per campus to register per campus.
+To register for a pack, please click on your preferred campus and complete the registration form.
+Please note registrations for packs close on 29th August or when allowance are exhausted.

 Useful Tips for asking 'R U OK'?